 Changes to grading due to the impact of the pandemic means that comparisons with certain years in this analysis should be treated with caution.
 In 2020 and 2021, exams were cancelled due to the pandemic, and arrangements for awarding were different.
 Grades for GQ were based on Centre Assessment Grades (CAGs) in 2020 and Teacher Assessed Grades (TAGs) in 2021.
 For VTQ, many assessments were adapted, delayed, or replaced by CAGs in summer 2020 or TAGs in summer 2021.
 Examinations and assessments were re-introduced in summer 2022, following disruption due to the pandemic in 2020 and 2021.
 A package of support for students, including adaptations to assessment and more lenient grading, were put in place for GQs and VTQs.

-Grading continued as normal in summer 2024 following the return to pre-pandemic standards in summer 2023.
-Further information is available in the Ofqual guide for schools and colleges, the Ofqual student guide 2024 and our news story on summer 2024 grading.
+Following the return to pre-pandemic standards in summer 2023, grading continued as normal in summer 2024 and summer 2025.
+Further information is available in the Ofqual guide for schools and colleges and the Ofqual student guide 2025.

 Analytical approach

-Alongside descriptive statistics on the differences between groups of students, the report focuses on the result of multivariate modelling, which is more informative than simple descriptive breakdowns between different characteristics.
+Alongside descriptive statistics on the differences between groups of students, the report focuses on the result of multivariate modelling, which is more informative than simple descriptive breakdowns by different characteristics.
 Multivariate analyses allow the effect of a characteristic to be considered while controlling for the impacts of other variables.
-For example, we can compare the effect of being female vs being male on outcomes, while holding prior attainment and ethnicity constant.
-If there are no differences in female vs male effects, we can conclude that differential performance in female students compared to male students was associated with other factors – such as a higher level of ability and/or ethnicity – and not their sex.
+For example, we can compare the effect of being female vs being male on outcomes, while holding prior attainment, ethnicity, etc. constant.
+If the modelling shows no female vs male effect, we can conclude that the raw difference between male and female students was associated with other factors – such as a difference in prior attainment or ethnicity, etc. – and not their sex.

 Looking at the differences between groups of students in 2018 and 2019 tells us that differences in exam outcomes existed in pre-pandemic times and can vary from year to year even in normal times.
-By comparing changes in these differences between 2024 and 2023 against changes between 2019 and 2018, we identified the ‘notable’ changes between 2024 and 2023 .
+By comparing changes between 2025 and 2024 in these differences against changes between 2019 and 2018, we identified the ‘notable’ changes between 2025 and 2024 .
 We used a series of criteria (see Methodology tab) to identify changes that we considered to be practically significant while taking into consideration normal between-year fluctuations.
 In this paper, we use the word ‘notable’ to refer to between-group differences that met all of these criteria.
 The term ‘notable’ is not intended to convey any judgement of the importance of the change in question.
+(Note that in the analysis carried out in 2024, the same criteria were used to identify notable changes between 2023 and 2024.)

-The data used in this analysis included data collected from awarding organisations by Ofqual as well as student-level background information from the Department for Education.
+The data used in this analysis included data collected from awarding organisations by Ofqual as well as student-level background information from the DfE.
 Data was matched using students’ names, date of birth and sex.
 A set of explanatory variables were included in the models.
 For each variable, a reference category was chosen.
-This was usually the largest category (for example, white British is used for ethnicity as this group represents the largest proportion of cases) or the category that represents the middle of an ordered group (for example, medium is the reference category for prior attainment, the others being very low, low, high and very high).
+This was usually the largest category (for example, white British is used for ethnicity as this group is the largest ethnic group) or the category that represents the middle of an ordered group (for example, medium is the reference category for prior attainment, the others being very low, low, high and very high).
 When comparisons are made in the results tabs, each category is compared to the reference category, after controlling for other explanatory variables.
 Some variables were used in the GQ analysis only due to differences in availability of data.

 The variables included in the models, along with their reference categories in brackets, were: